Is Hans Mize – founder and CEO of Data41 – a data science “hipster”?

 Kelley Strawn, Faculty Associate Dean for Curriculum and Undergraduate Program Coordinator for Data Science at Willamette University, says:

 “The inclusion of data science is a striking sign of how the liberal arts are being renovated for the 21st century.
 We want to be relevant.
-Pairing data science with just about anything else, I believe, is going to be a really, really successful and common strategy for students.”
+Pairing the science of data with just about anything else, I believe, is going to be a really, really successful and common strategy for students.”

 Just like Strawn describes, Data41 champions the interdisciplinary nature of data science by pairing it with manufacturing, media & entertainment, life sciences, and hi-tech.
 In true “hipster” fashion, Data41 uses data analytics to help companies optimize their performance and forecast upcoming trends.